Welcome to Hatrick & Co Solicitors – Specialists in Business Law and Small Business Advice

-The firm was established in 2002 by John Hatrick, a practising English Solicitor and practising Spanish Lawyer (‘Abogado Inscrito’) with over 19 years experience in English business law, including:
+The firm was established in 2002 by John Hatrick, a practising English Solicitor (SRA: 27203) and separately practising Spanish Lawyer (‘Abogado – S/C de Tenerife – 6266’) with over 20 years experience in English business law, including:

 If any of the above are familiar, perhaps it is time to change the way you obtain legal advice for your small business.

 We can provide advice and assistance in both English and Spanish.

 For a no-obligation chat to discuss your needs or to obtain references from our existing clients, please get in touch via our ‘contact us’ page above.
 We look forward to hearing from you.